benpollarduk/BP.AdventureFramework/README.md

 Game.Execute(gameCreator);
 ```

+### Tutorial
+The quickest way to start getting to grips with BP.AdventureFramework is to take a look at the [Getting Started](https://benpollarduk.github.io/BP.AdventureFramework-docs/docs/getting-started.html) page.

 ### Example game
-The quickest way to start getting to grips with the structure of BP.AdventureFramework is by taking a look at the examples.
 An example game is provided in the [BP.AdventureFramework.Examples](https://github.com/benpollarduk/adventure-framework/tree/main/BP.AdventureFramework.Examples) directory
 and have been designed with the aim of showcasing the various features.